collabnix/dockerlabs/solution/README.md

 ## Docker-Ready Solution for You

-In case you're looking out to conduct workshop or demo, you can refer these below links to bring up Application Stack in no time.
+If you're looking out for complete Application Stack with Docker, this is the right GITHUB page to refer to.

 - [Docker + Nginx + Bind Mount ](https://github.com/collabnix/dockerlabs/tree/master/play-with-docker/nginx/README.md)